ray-project/ray/doc/source/data/batch_inference.rst

                 <2> The ``__call__`` method runs inference on a batch of data.

-3. Getting Predictions with Ray Data
+3. Getting predictions with Ray Data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Once you have your Ray Datastream ``ds`` and your predictor class, you can use